destial/Expendable-Backpacks/README.md

 ## Installation

-1. Download the latest `ExpendableBackpacks-1.0.0.jar` from the [Releases](https://github.com/shweit/expendable-backpacks/releases) page
+1. Download the latest JAR file from the [Releases](https://github.com/shweit/expendable-backpacks/releases) page
 2. Place the JAR file in your server's `plugins/` directory
 3. Restart or reload your server
 4. Use `/backpack` to access the interactive guide